Fifty Years Ago, on December 8, 1974

 During the Annual Banquet of the Hamilton County Police Association in January 1975, Special Awards were posthumously awarded to Sergeant Handorf and Patrolman David Cole.

-On May 14, 1975, a bronze plaque affixed to a new flagpole honoring Sergeant Handorf was unveiled at District 3 (3201 Warsaw Avenue).
-It was paid for by District 3 residents, merchants, and civic groups.
-Sergeant Handorf’s brother, Nicholas Handorf, has held a vigil there every year since.
-For three decades, these vigils were relatively private, but in 2007 all the uniformed personnel in the stationhouse filed out and stood at attention during the vigil.
-Since then, his vigils have attracted dozens of active and retired personnel.
-During 2021, the vigil will include a secondary street renaming at Warsaw and Considine by Cincinnati City Council.
+On May 14, 1975, District 3 personnel unveiled a bronze plaque honoring Sergeant Handorf.
+The plaque was affixed to a new flagpole at District 3 (3201 Warsaw Avenue) and paid for by District 3 residents, merchants, and civic groups.
+Nicholas Handorf, held an annual vigil there every year on or near the anniversary of his brother’s death.
+For three decades, these vigils were relatively private, but in 2007 all the uniformed personnel in the stationhouse filed out in their Class A uniforms and stood at attention during the vigil.
+Subsequent vigils were public, with a similar ceremony attached.
+On the 40th anniversary in 2014, the Greater Cincinnati Police Historical Society helped plan an enhanced ceremony.
+Nick’s vigils continued thereafter, even after District 3 moved to Ferguson Road.
+During 2021, Cincinnati City Council gave Warsaw and Considine a secondary street name in Sergeant Handorf’s honor.
+Nick’s final memorial will be held December 6, 2024 in honor of the 50th anniversary of his death.

 Sergeant Handorf’s other brother, Lawrence, went on to be promoted to Sergeant in 1981 and Lieutenant in 1986.
 Lieutenant Handorf retired September 6, 1986.

-The deaths of Patrolman David Cole and Sergeant Charles Handorf in 1974 and Police Officer William Loftin and Sergeant Lally in 1975 forever changed the tactical responses of law enforcement officers in the country.
+The deaths of Patrolman David Cole and Sergeant Handorf in 1974 and Police Officer William Loftin and Sergeant Robert Lallyin 1975 forever changed the tactical responses of law enforcement officers in the country.
 A Cincinnati Police Division Police Officer Survival training program grew from these four tragedies and soon received national attention.
 One aspect, the move to include shooting from within arm’s reach in firearms training was groundbreaking in the mid-1970s.
-It is now common in almost all law enforcement officers firearms training across the country and required training for all Ohio law enforcement officers.
-The Division’s Police Officer Survival program is used as a model for the national Street Survival Program.
+It is now common in almost all law enforcement officer firearms training across the country and required training for all Ohio law enforcement officers.
+The Division’s Police Officer Survival program was used as models for the national Street Survival Program.

-If you know of any information, archives, artifacts, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer and/or incident, please contact the Greater Cincinnati Police Historical Society at Memorial@Police-Museum.org.

-© This narrative was further researched and revised on November 27, 2021 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with assistance from Cincinnati Homicide Lieutenant Thomas Oberschmidt (Retired), Greater Cincinnati Police Museum Volunteer, who supervised the investigation of this incident, and Cincinnati Police Sergeant William T. Beuke (Retired), Greater Cincinnati Police Museum Director, who worked in District Three on the night of the incident.
+© This narrative was further researched and revised on November 22, 2024 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President/CEO, with assistance from Cincinnati Homicide Lieutenant Thomas Oberschmidt (Retired), Greater Cincinnati Police Museum Volunteer, who supervised the investigation of this incident; Cincinnati Police Sergeant William T. Beuke (Retired), Greater Cincinnati Police Museum Director, who worked in District Three on the night of the incident; and Nicholas Handorf who provided much genealogical advice.
 All rights are reserved to them and the Greater Cincinnati Police Museum.